egreven/CS505_Homer_CLTK/README.md

 - Address issues with data:
   - Iliad book 16 is not included because the github text from cltk repeats book 17 twice.
 Need to include the 3 speeches from book 16 Iliad
   - Odyssey has varying lines that are missing.
-The file on my (egreven) github is the corrected version of the JSON from cltk
+The file on my (egreven) github is the corrected version of the JSON from cltk up to Book 4 (Book 5 on still have missing lines index 4 -23 are missing lines)